-Wells Fargo & Company (WFC.US) mimics competitors' layout for options clearing, and may see large market makers like Citadel joining in by 2026.
+Wells Fargo & Company (WFC.US) follows in the footsteps of its peers to lay out options clearing, and may welcome the joining of large market makers by 2026.

 date